 CernVM-FS assumes that the local cache directory is trustworthy.
 However, it might happen that files get corrupted in the cache directory caused by errors outside the scope of CernVM-FS.
 CernVM-FS stores files in the local disk cache with their cryptographic content hash key as name, which makes it easy to verify file integrity.
 CernVM-FS contains the cvmfs_fsck utility to do so for a specific cache directory.
 Its return value is comparable to the system's fsck.
-For example, checks all the data files and catalogs in /var/lib/cvmfs/shared using 8 concurrent threads.
+For example, cvmfs_fsck -j 8 /var/lib/cvmfs/shared checks all the data files and catalogs in /var/lib/cvmfs/shared using 8 concurrent threads.
 Supported options are: